gleporeNARA/GRIT2/README.md

 The program allows the user to export the results of the search as either an HTML file or a CSV file.

-There is also a free text field, which should allow the user to input a series of search terms (delimited by commas or the pipe (|)) character.
-This functionality is currently mostly implemented.

-The sent_mail.zip file contains sample files which contain instances of all current search terms, including Social Security Numbers, and all FBI search terms.